-With analytics you can transform the avalanche of data at your finger tips in actionable insights, enhance go-to-market and product strategies, optimize marketing programs, and improve Marketing performance.
+With analytics, you can transform the avalanche of data at your fingertips into actionable insights, enhance go-to-market and product strategies, optimize marketing programs, and improve Marketing performance.

 I. Better Demand Gen. Performing analytics, however, takes time and skill, so why make the effort and investment?
-A Big Data Analytics study by Accenture reported that companies who invested in analytics teams saw a 50% improvement in demand driven operations over companies that did not invest and that those that invested had more effective operations processes and higher sales volume.
+A Big Data Analytics study by Accenture reported that companies that invested in analytics teams saw a 50% improvement in demand-driven operations over companies that did not invest, and that those that invested had more effective operations processes and higher sales volume.

 Action Step: